vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 # Vocabulary Used

-An absolute beginner in Git, GitHub, and programing world.
+An absolute beginner in Git, GitHub, and the programming world.

 # Prerequisite